Frequently Asked Questions

 Life as a doctoral student is not unlike life as any student, except that it is far less structured.
 Coursework comprises only a fraction of a doctoral student’s time, with research activities comprising the remainder.
 Research by its nature is unstructured and exploratory, so the path ahead often is not obvious.
 Tenacity and self-motivation are paramount to success.

-You will need to complete at least 30 credit hours (10 courses) of graduate-level coursework and 30 hours of dissertation credit while enrolled in the LeedsÌýPhD Program.
+You will need to complete at least 30 credit hours (10 courses) of graduate-level coursework and 30 hours of dissertation credit while enrolled in the Leeds PhD Program.
 Many students take additional courses beyond this minimum in order to provide a better foundation for their dissertation research.
 Your curriculum will be determined by the requirements of your doctoral area, by your research interests, and by the advice of your doctoral advisors.

 A fundamental part of a doctoral education is working closely with faculty on research projects.
 For the first several years of your program, you will work closely with faculty members on their research projects as a research assistant and during the summers on joint research papers.
 As you develop your dissertation, you will begin to work more independently, but still under guidance of your faculty advisors.
 Beyond graduation, many doctoral students choose to work with their dissertation advisors on ongoing research projects.

 An important part of your training as a doctoral student is to develop and refine your skills as a teacher.
 Consequently, the Leeds PhD Program requires that its students attend 5 workshops and 3 Leeds School teaching workshops.
 While in the program, funded doctoral students must TA 3 sections of a semester-long class before teaching on their own for 2 classes.
-Details about teaching can be found on the Teaching Requirements page of this website.
+Details about teaching can be found on the page of this website.

 There are several computers, printers, and copiers available for student use at the Leeds School of Business.
 Most students bring their own personal computers for use in their offices and classrooms.